 You will have to have a registered address for the new corporation, but it doesn't have to be that of the public official.
 It can be your personal address or that of one of the other incorporators, a real office address if you have one, a place that provides post office boxes for a small fee, or a company that provides registered office services.
 In short, your public official friend’s concern with privacy should not present a problem.

 More on Form 990 - Because most charity Form 990 tax information returns are instantly available on the Internet, they can be an organization's most important public relations document.
-Learn more by joining our webinar on March 20, 2019 - IRS Form 990: Public Relations Opportunity or Trap for the Unwary
+Learn more by listening to our webinar on the topic - IRS Form 990: Public Relations Opportunity or Trap for the Unwary